Lekuruu/snowflake/SETUP.md

 4. Ensure your copies of houdini and dash are up-to-date

+### Issues with policy file requests

+There have been multiple users experiencing issues with flash's policy file requests (e.g. in [here](https://github.com/Lekuruu/snowflake/issues/42)).
+This might be resolved, by setting `ENABLE_POLICY_SERVER` to `True` in your `.env` file.

+### HTTPS-only Servers

-If all of that didn't work, check if your server is `https` only, i.e. only allowing secure ssl connections.
+You might want to check if your server is `https` only, i.e. only allowing secure ssl connections.
 If that is the case, you need to replace the `flash_client_base_fp11.swf` inside `/game/mpassets/playclients/r3662/` with [this file](https://github.com/Lekuruu/snowflake/raw/main/.github/swf/flash_client_base_fp11.swf).

+---

 Feel free to contact me on Discord (@lekuru), or per E-Mail ([contact@lekuru.xyz](mailto:contact@lekuru.xyz)), for further support.